VisualFP/docs/SA/design_concept/content/introduction/tool_research/eros.typ

 "Tangible Functional Programming" is a fascinating technique, and particularly the way Eros visualizes pure values can be an inspiration for VisualFP.
-But ultimately, we feel like the technique is not well suited for general-purpose functional programming, especially in an educational context.
+But ultimately, the technique appears unsuitable for general-purpose functional programming, especially in an educational context.